sdss/datamodel/datamodel/products/md/gimgApo.md

 ## Changelog
 Describes changes to the datamodel product and/or file structure from one release to another
+ - WORK
+   - from: DR19
+   - note: No changes

 ---
 ## Example HDUS List